Subtleties in the pseudomodes formalism: Few-Mode Fitting

 We fit the memory kernel from each bath separately.
-We first fit each element of $\xeff(t)$ as a sum of complex exponentials using Prony's method~\cite{wilson2019,almunif2020,chen2022}, an algorithm originally designed for discrete signal processing and detailed in Appendix~\ref{apx:prony}.
-Prony's method works by fitting a discrete set of evenly spaced points with complex exponentials; we found the best results by performing optimization of the Prony's method fit for a variable set of discrete points.
+We first fit each element of $\xeff(t)$ as a sum of complex exponentials using techniques from discrete signal processing, such as Prony's method~\cite{deprony1795,wilson2019,almunif2020,chen2022} or the ESPRIT algorithm~\cite{roy1986,paulraj1986,sahnoun2017} (see Appendix~\ref{apx:prony}).
+These methods work by sampling the true $\chi(t)$ at discrete, evenly spaced times, and then fitting those discrete points with complex exponentials.
+We found the best results by using ESPRIT, as it is more stable with respect to the set of points at which $\chi$ is sampled than Prony's method.
 This gives us the set of $\kappa_{\alpha k,ij},\varepsilon_{\alpha k},\gamma_{\alpha k}$ from which to construct the effective memory kernel~\eqref{eqn:Xeff_diagonalizable}.
 Since the exponents in $\xeff$ are independent of $i,j$, in the end each $i,j$ element of the memory kernel matrix should be fit by a sum of exponentials with the same exponents but different amplitudes $\kappa_{\alpha k,ij}$.
 Caution must be used here, since the fit obtained may produce a spectral density that is not positive everywhere or even has non-decaying exponentials.
-Few-mode fitting has also been performed by brute-force optimization over the pseudomode parameters without first fitting the memory kernel~\cite{feist2020, medina2021,sanchez-barquilla2022}; doing so guarantees a fit with physical pseudomode parameters, but is much less efficient computationally.
 Note, also, that some spectral densities will be easier to fit than others.
 In particular, if we have a wideband $J(\omega)=\Gamma_0$ for $\omega_m\leq\omega\leq\omega_M$ and $0$ otherwise, then the corresponding memory kernel is

 Because this memory kernel decays as $1/t$, it cannot be well-fit by any finite set of decaying exponentials.
 Thus, somewhat ironically, a large but flat spectral density is a very difficult problem to describe with the pseudomode approach.